elegant-scipy/elegant-scipy/markdown/ch7.markdown

 imaging, and, in astronomy, object denoising through the combination of multiple exposures.

-We start, now, by setting up our plotting environment:
+We start, as usual, by setting up our plotting environment:

 ```python
 %matplotlib inline